-The Records Management Policy, University Records Retention Schedule (RRS) and accompanying guidance make provision for the management of records at the University.
+The Information and Records Management Policy, University Records Retention Schedule (RRS) and accompanying guidance help make provision for the management of information and records at the University.

-The University's Records Management Policy outlines the principles that support the University in discharging its records management obligations and makes provision for the management of records at the different stages of their lifecycles.
-The policy forms part of the University's Information Security Framework and outlines the general responsibilities of all those individuals who may create, handle or store information on the University's behalf.
+The University's Information and Records Management Policy outlines the principles that support the University in discharging its records management obligations and makes provision for the management of records at the different stages of their life-cycles.
+The policy forms part of the University's Information Management Policy Framework and outlines the responsibilities of all those individuals who create, handle or store information on the University's behalf.

 University Records Retention Schedule (RRS)

 The University RRS sets out the retention period for different types of records at the University.
 The University is a complex organisation which creates many different types of record.
 These records have the potential to either be one of the University's greatest assets or a liability.
 The unnecessary retention of records held in any format can consume staff time, space and equipment and in some instances can risk legal challenge.
 In certain instances the unavailability of records required as evidence (e.g. of a business transaction having taken place) can also pose risks.
 As such the implementation of the RRS can mitigate risks arising from certain aspects of poor records management as it identifies how long different types of record should be retained by the University.The RRS also identifies those records that the University selects to archive in its Modern Records Centre.

 The RRS forms part of the University’s suite of information and records management guidance documents and helps demonstrate how the University manages the retention of personal data in compliance with Data Protection legislation and its wider approach to the life-cycle management of its records.